· 20 January 2016 ·

 but at least the proper form was observed.
 As senior peer

-and Lord Great Chamberlain of England, I’m #26 in this
+and Lord Great Chamberlain of England, I’m #3, upper left.

 Today there was only the block.

-Whether it sounded like this I couldn’t say.
-I’m guessing not.
+Whether it sounded like this, I couldn’t say.
+Possibly not.

 I’m not naive.
 I know how Twitter works and how people often act there (badly).
 I’m hardly a hothouse flower.
 It’s just so very disheartening.
 After all, the last man beheaded on the block at Tower Hill was Simon Fraser, 11th Lord Lovat.
 In 1747.
 Yet twice now, within the short span of a few months, I’ve been axed as a response by two different people with the same hound in the hunt, and it’s not my hound.
 I can only describe these decapitations as disproportionate and bordering on paranoid, by people who seem to view my appearance on their timeline as an intolerable felony, or as some sort of threat.